-- Expansion of the terminal footprint to enable installation of body scanners and advanced x-ray technology. - Installation of common use self-service checkin and automatic bag-drops. - Reconfiguration of baggage handling system and installation of Standard 3 checked bag screening. - · Expansion of baggage make-up and reclaim. - · Upgrades to airline premium lounge entries. - Expansion and upgrade of retail facilities. - Reconfiguration and upgrade of facilities within the former airline lease areas to support capacity requirements and the transition to full common use operation. - · Construction of the southern concourse.
+- Expansion of the terminal footprint to enable installation of body scanners and CT cabin bag x-ray machines. - Installation of common use self-service checkin and automatic bag-drops. - Reconfiguration of baggage handling system and installation of Standard 3 checked bag screening. - Expansion of baggage make-up and reclaim. - Upgrades to airline premium lounge entries. - Expansion and upgrade of retail facilities. - Reconfiguration and upgrade of facilities within the former airline lease areas to support capacity requirements and the transition to full common use operation. - Construction of the southern concourse.